tkoksal/Getting-and-Cleaning-Data-Course-Project/README.md

 [id]: diagram.png "Data Structure"
 [2]: https://class.coursera.org/getdata-016/forum/thread?thread_id=50#comment-333

 An R-script, `run_analysis.R` was created to do the above cited 5-step data manupulation process.
-What follows is a explanation of this R-script.
+What follows is an explanation of this R-script.

-### 1.Step: Merge the training and the test sets to create one data set.
+### Step-1: Merge the training and the test sets to create one data set.

 The training and test datasets are stored as text files `X_train.txt` and `X_test.txt`, respectively.